igorlfs/nvim-dap-view/docs/src/routes/basics/+page.md

 }
 ```

 Fantastic!
 Now we have to define a way for the adapter to actually connect with the code we're trying to debug.
-Which also known as the "configuration".
+Which is also known as the "configuration".
 The naming here unfortunately sucks, since...
-You have to _configure_ everything, including that aren't the "configuration".
+You have to _configure_ everything, including stuff that isn't the "configuration" itself.
 But I digress.

-`nvim-dap` offers it's own way of defining configurations, but my recommendation is to use a `.vscode/launch.json` file, which `nvim-dap` supports natively, out of the box.
+`nvim-dap` offers it's own way of defining configurations, but my recommendation is using a `.vscode/launch.json` file, which `nvim-dap` supports natively, out of the box.
 The main advantage of this approach is that your colleagues will be able to use the configuration as well!
 What you may consider a disadvantage here is the fact that you'd have copy and paste the same file in multiple locations.

 The configuration itself can be a bit tricky.
 There are some base options, but most adapters introduce their own flags.
 Again, you can use the `nvim-dap`'s [wiki](https://codeberg.org/mfussenegger/nvim-dap/wiki/Debug-Adapter-installation) as a reference, but you may need to also check your adapter's documentation as well.
 Here's a basic `.vscode/launch.json` to **launch** a C++ program using `codelldb`: